MozillaSecurity/FuzzManager/README.md

 CrashManager is the part of FuzzManager responsible for managing crash results submitted to the server.
 The main features are:

 * Store crash information gathered from various sources.
-The underlying client library already supports a variety of tools like GDB, ASan and Minidumps but can be extended to support any form of crash information you would like.
+See FTB.

 * Bucket crashes using flexible, human-readable signatures that can match a large number of symptoms of a crash, are proposed by the server but can be